ChipCE/LGA775-Phoenix-bios-microcode-swapper/README.md

 # Warning
 * This program is based on "intelmicrocodelist" source code .
-* This tool is use to edit bios intel microcode.
+* This tool is use to edit/swap intel cpu microcode in Phoenix bios file.
 * This tool cannot add or delete exsist microcode , it can only REPLACE exsist microcode with another microcode with the same size to keep the size of bios file unchanged.
 * Use with caution , always have your backup.